Oragoss/fantasy-match/README.md

-# Fantash Match
+# Fantasy Match

-A neat react project of mine to show off how to use state.
+A neat React.js project of mine to show off how to use state.

 ## Available Scripts